 - Clear mappings: Disconnects all mapping elements in the document from entities and associations.
 They are not deleted in the domain model.

 Mapping documents rely heavily on two windows.
-If they are not visible in the Modeler, they can be enabled from the View menu.
+If they are not visible in Studio Pro, they can be enabled from the View menu.

 - Properties window.
 Details of individual mapping elements are shown here.

 - Connector window.
 Entities from the connector window are dragged into the mapping document.

 - Dragging entities.
 Drag an entity from the Connector Window and drop it on an entity placeholder (dashed box) to relate it to an XML element.

 - Double clicking on a mapping element (on either the entity side or the XML side).
 Opens a dialog that allows you to specify details for the individual mapping.
 If the element is not yet related to an entity, a dialog appears that lets you select the entity first.

 - Right mouse click, “Select Entity”.
 Change the entity that is coupled to an XML element.